soymadip/My-Practice-Environment/PYTHON/Notes/• Day 21-40/38 - Custom Errors.md

     raise ValueError("Not a valid salary")
 ```

-In the previous tutorial, we learned about different built-in exceptions in Python and why it is important to handle exceptions.
-However, sometimes we may need to create our own custom exceptions that serve our purpose.
+sometimes we may need to create our own custom exceptions that serve our purpose.
+like if we wanna stop function in an error.

 ---
 ## Defining Custom Exceptions